Simultaneous Self-Localization and Base Station Localization with Resonant Beam

-This paper introduces a novel distributed resonance beam positioning (DRBP) system, as illustrated in Fig.~\ref{fig_1_1}.
-In this system, the base station is equipped with a retroreflector, and the mobile target (MT) is equipped with a wavefront sensor to measure the angle of arrival (AoA) of the incident resonant beam.
-By combining the AoA with prior knowledge of the base station's deployment pattern, the MT can estimate the base station's position.
-As the MT moves, the positions of the base stations within its field of view change.
-The MT can calculate its movement distance and direction by tracking these positional shifts.
-Combining this information with its pre-movement position allows the MT to determine its current location accurately.
-This scheme places the positioning process on the MT side, enabling the estimation of both the base station positions and self-positions simultaneously.
-Since the positioning process is shifted to the MT side and shared base station, DRBP bypasses the constraints imposed by the positioning algorithm on base station extensibility and multi-MT concurrency compared to traditional RBP frameworks.
-The contributions of this work are as follows:
+{ This paper presents a novel distributed resonance beam positioning (DRBP) system that achieves simultaneous self-localization and base station localization, as highlighted in Table I. In this system, each MT is equipped with a wavefront sensor to measure the AoA of the resonant beam, while the base stations are low-cost, passive units retrofitted with retroreflectors.
+By combining AoA measurements with prior knowledge of the base station deployment pattern, an MT can estimate the positions of the base stations within its FoV.
+As the MT moves, it tracks the positional shifts of these base stations to compute its own displacement in distance and direction, thereby enabling continuous and accurate self-localization.
+This MT-centric architecture is inherently designed for high concurrency and scalability, as illustrated in Fig.~\ref{fig_1_1}.
+Since each MT performs all computations locally and the base stations operate entirely passively, multiple MTs can operate independently within the same area, sharing the common set of base stations without contention or a central coordination bottleneck.
+Consequently, the DRBP framework effectively overcomes the limitations in base station extensibility and multi-MT concurrency that are inherent in traditional RBP systems.} The main contributions of this work are as follows: